 Lining a crochet purse is fairly easy to do once you have mastered the basics of sewing.
-A sewing machine helps to give you a professional look, however, you can also sew the bag liner by hand if you don’t have a machine.
+A sewing machine helps to give you a professional look.
+However, you can also sew the purse liner by hand if you don’t have a machine.

 I added two optional pockets into the lining — one for credit or business cards and the other for miscellaneous items.
 For me this will serve as a purse and wallet in one.
 Rarely do I carry cash on me, so it’s perfect for my needs.
-If you do carry cash regularly, and you want to eliminate the need for a wallet as well, then feel free to adjust the width of the second pocket.
+These pockets can be made to any size that you want to be.

 How to Line a Crochet Bag